SyncfusionExamples/How-to-create-a-Spline-Chart-in-WinUI/README.md

 }
 ```
 ### Step 6:
-Set the ViewModel instance as the DataContext of your window; this is done to bind properties of ViewModel to the chart.
+Set the ViewModel instance as the DataContext of your window; this is done to bind properties of the ViewModel to the chart.
-> Note: Add namespace of ViewModel class to your XAML page, if you prefer to set DataContext in XAML.
+> Note: Add the namespace of the ViewModel class to your XAML page, if you prefer to set the DataContext in XAML.

 **[XAML]**
 ```